AI-Hypercomputer/gpu-recipes/inference/a4x/single-host-serving/tensorrt-llm/README.md

 The recipe uses [`trtllm-bench`](https://github.com/NVIDIA/TensorRT-LLM/blob/main/docs/source/performance/perf-benchmarking.md), a command-line tool from NVIDIA to benchmark the performance of TensorRT-LLM engine.
 For more information about `trtllm-bench`, see the [TensorRT-LLM documentation](https://github.com/NVIDIA/TensorRT-LLM).

+> [!NOTE]
+> The config file directly exposes the settings within TensorRT-LLM's llm_args.py class, which are passed to `trtllm-bench` or `trtllm-serve`, you can modify these as needed in [`src/frameworks/a4x/trtllm-configs/deepseek-r1-nvfp4.yaml`](../../../../src/frameworks/a4x/trtllm-configs/deepseek-r1-nvfp4.yaml)

 1. Install the helm chart to prepare and benchmark the model using [`trtllm-bench`](https://github.com/NVIDIA/TensorRT-LLM/blob/main/docs/source/performance/perf-benchmarking.md) tool:

     ```bash